 The Bidder shall include the license number of the joint Contractors or Subcontractors listed below.
 Failure to provide the correct names and license numbers as registered with the Contractor's Licensing Board may cause rejection of the bid submitted.

-Complete Firm Name of Joint Contractor or Subcontractor License Number Hawaiʻi Tax ID Number Nature and Scope of Work to be Performed
+Complete Firm Name of Joint License Hawaiʻi Tax ID Nature and Scope of Work Contractor or Subcontractor Number Number to be Performed

 (Add additional sheets if necessary)